NotNolt/2009Scape/README.md

 ### License

-We use the AGPL 3.0 which can be found <a href="https://www.gnu.org/licenses/agpl-3.0.en.html">here.</a> We **WILL NOT** change the license to fit your needs.
+We use the AGPL 3.0 license, which can be found <a href="https://www.gnu.org/licenses/agpl-3.0.en.html">here.</a> Please read and understand the license.
+Failure to follow the guidelines outlined in the license will result in legal action.
+If you know or hear of anyone breaking this license, please send a report, with proof, to RedBracket, Ceikry, or Woahscam#8535 on discord or email woahscam@hotmail.com. **We WILL NOT change the license to fit your needs.**

 ### Contact